 A great example is writing this article.
-I have a deadline and I have scheduled two sessions of deep work to get it written and edited.
-I feel no stress.
-I know I will complete it on time.
+I have a deadline, and I have scheduled two sessions of deep work to get it written and edited.
+I feel no stress, as I know I will complete it on time.

 The problem with allowing distractions into your work time is that you are not fully focused on the work.
-By giving yourself total focused time on a piece of work, you will naturally improve the quality of your work.
+By giving yourself total focused time on a piece of work, you will naturally improve the quality of it.

 When you are completely focused on the important work, you will find you get a lot more done in each session.
 Just two hours per day focused on work that really matters will dramatically improve your output.

 One of the fears people have about scheduling deep work is they will miss out on something important.
-The reality is that is unlikely and even if there was something important, you will still see it after your deep work session.
+The reality is that it is unlikely, and even if there was something important, you will still see it after your deep work session.